 Employment tribunals - keeping your business protected

-The recent employment tribunal fee ruling by the Supreme Court means employees who feel they have been unfairly treated by their employer will now be able to make a claim for free.
+The Supreme Court has ruled employment tribunal fees unlawful and has, consequently, scrapped them.
+This ruling means that employees who feel that they have been treated unfairly by their employer will now be able to make a claim for free.

-Previously, many employees will have been put off taking employers to tribunal due to the high associated costs.
+Previously, the expensive costs associated with taking an employer to a tribunal acted as a deterrent to many employees who could not afford the expense.
 Before the fees were introduced, there were consistently around 50,000 unfair dismissal claims a year.
-After fees came in, this dropped to around 12,000 unfair dismissal claims per year.
-Claims in total fell from an average 197,000 per year to approx. 77,000 per year.
+After fees came in, this number dropped to around 12,000 unfair dismissal claims per year.
+Claims in total fell from an average of 197,000 per year to approx. 77,000 per year.

-Whilst numbers are not expected to go back to these levels immediately, there will, of course, be a steady rise as employees start to bring tribunal claims against employers, both new and historic.
+While numbers are not expected to return to these levels immediately, there will be a steady rise as more and more employees begin to bring tribunal claims against employers, both new and historic.

 Put policies in place

-Employers should ensure their employment practices are tight and leave no room for employees to argue they have been treated badly.
+Employers should ensure that their employment practices are watertight, and leave no room for employees to argue that they have been mistreated.
 To do this, businesses must have the correct policies in place.

-But it’s more than just having the policy documents set up.
-Employers need to ensure employees know about such policies, that training on policies is provided, and recorded on a regular basis, and that your company ensures that any policy is being followed.
+But good protection is more than just having the policy documents set up.
+Employers need to ensure that employees know about such policies, that training on policies is provided and recorded on a regular basis, and that your employees adhere to all policies.

 So, what policies should your business have in place?
-We would suggest the following as a starting point:
+We suggest the following as starting points:

 - Absence, sickness, lateness, and leave